 Director of Financial Aid Montreat College (MC 881) P.O.
-Box 1267 Montreat, NC 28757 800-545-4656 website: www.montreat.edu email: financialaid@montreat.edu
+Box 1267 Montreat, NC 28757 800-545-4656 financialaid@montreat.edu

 The Office of Financial Aid is committed to providing financial resources to students who seek an education at an institution committed to integrating faith and learning.
 In partnership with college, federal, state, and other organizations, the Office will coordinate the administration of all students' financial assistance awarded to ensure equity and consistency in the delivery of funds to students.